Breastfeeding and Maternal Illness Part 2

 Hepatitis is an infection of the liver and of most concern with regard to breastfeeding are hepatitis A, B and C. There are other viruses, maybe named up to hepatitis z by now, but they are uncommon causes of liver infection.

 This virus is typical of viruses as already mentioned in Breastfeeding and Maternal Illness Part 1 in the sense that by the time the mother is aware she is unwell, the viremic phase has already passed for many days or even weeks (the viremic phase is when the virus is found in the blood).
 Though infection of others is very possible from virus in the bowel movements, infection from bowel movements is no longer likely either.
 Once the mother has symptoms, the virus is no longer in the intestinal tract.
 In other words, by the time the mother is obviously sick, she can no longer pass the infection to the baby, not by being with the baby or by breastfeeding.
+And in any case, switching to formula does not help prevent illness in the baby and just might make his illness worse without the protection of breastfeeding.

 If, at some earlier moment, the baby did pick up the virus, breastfeeding will help decrease the risk of his becoming infected.
 If he does get infected while the mother still has no symptoms but is infectious, continued breastfeeding will likely diminish the severity of the infection.